-For events held on public property irrespective of expected attendance, the local authority will expect the event organisers to submit proof of public liability insurance.
+For events held on public property irrespective of expected attendance, the local authority will expect the event organisers to submit proof of public liability insurance, with a specific indemnity for the relevant Local Authority.
 In addition a detailed event management plan (see template appendix 1) will be required before approval is given for the event.